 New Hampshire Psychology Licensure Requirements

-All practicing psychologists in New Hampshire must be licensed through the New Hampshire Board of Psychologists.
-To earn a license to practice psychology in the state, you must earn a doctoral degree in psychology, complete two years of supervised professional experience (SPE), pass two exams, and apply for licensure through the Board.
-Although this may seem like a lot of work, we’ve prepared a guide to help you get through these steps as efficiently as possible, starting from the very beginning of the process.
+All practicing psychologists in New Hampshire must be licensed through the New Hampshire Board of Psychologists (the Board).
+To earn a license to practice psychology in the state, you must earn a doctoral degree in psychology, complete two years of supervised professional experience (SPE), and pass two exams.
+Although this may seem like a lot of work, we’ve prepared this guide to help you get through these steps as efficiently as possible, starting from the very beginning of the process.
 On this page, you will find step-by-step instructions for each required component of becoming a licensed psychologist in New Hampshire.
-We’ve also included answers to common questions such as:

-Three Steps to Becoming a Psychologist in New Hampshire
+How to Become a Psychologist in New Hampshire

 1. Earn a bachelor’s degree and (optionally) a master’s degree in psychology.

 Some people choose to earn stand-alone master’s degrees in psychology after they have finished their bachelor’s degrees.
-Because you will likely earn a master’s degree during your doctoral program, this is optional.
+Because you will may earn a master’s degree during your doctoral program, this is optional.
 However, a stand-alone master’s degree can be a good step if you want more experience in psychology before applying to doctoral programs.
-Master’s programs usually take about two years (35-45 credit hours) and award either Master of Arts (MA) or Master of Science (MS) degrees.
-To be admitted into a master’s degree program in psychology, you may need to meet certain coursework prerequisites and will likely have to take the Graduate Record Examination (GRE).
+Master’s programs in psychology usually take about two years (30-40 credit hours) to complete.

-1. Gain two years of supervised professional experience (SPE).
+3. Gain two years of supervised clinical experience in your area of training.

 To earn a psychology license in New Hampshire, you will also need to pass the Examination for Professional Practice in Psychology (EPPP), a national exam measuring broad knowledge of psychology.
-The EPPP consists of 225 multiple-choice questions and it costs $687.50 to register for the exam.
-To pass, you must earn a scaled score of at least 500, which is equivalent to answering about 70% of the questions correctly.
 After the Board has reviewed your application for licensure, they will grant you permission to take the EPPP and send you instructions for registration.
+The EPPP consists of 225 multiple-choice questions and you must earn a scaled score of at least 500, which is equivalent to answering about 70% of the questions correctly.

 After you complete the EPPP, your scores will automatically be transferred to the Board.
 When the Board receives your scores and determines that you have met all of the criteria for psychology licensure in New Hampshire, they will issue your license within five to seven days and mail you a hard copy of it.
 Once your license has been issued, you are eligible to begin practicing independently as a psychologist within the state.